2020PB/police-brutality/reports/Minnesota.md

 id: mn-minneapolis-22

-### Man has his gun confiscated in an open carry state, violating his 2nd amendment rights.
+### Man has his gun confiscated in an open carry state, violating his 2nd amendment rights | May 26th

 Man encounters police arresting people open carrying (~3 minutes in), man is then also put in handcuffs (~5 minutes in) and his gun taken.